 Vegetable Bouillon

 A great alternative for nutritional yeast.
 I often use this Organic Vegan Bouillon with reduced sodium.
-It contains Carrots, Celery, Onion and Tomato), Maltodextrin, Salt, Cane Sugar, Concentraded Vegetable Juice, Yeast Extract, Potato Starch, Garlic Powder.
+It contains Carrots, Celery, Onion, Tomato), Maltodextrin, Salt, Cane Sugar, Concentrated Vegetable Juice, Yeast Extract, Potato Starch, and Garlic Powder.
 Be careful with the amount you use.
-Its very salty!
+It's very salty!

 Nutritional Yeast Recipe

 In case you do not want to use any of these alternatives you can make your own yeast.
-Dry store bought brewer’s or baker’s yeast in food dryer at high temperatures until the yeast is dead.
+Dry store-bought brewer's or baker's yeast in a food dryer at high temperatures until the yeast is dead.